William of York: Shrines

-The sarcophagus containing William's remains was rediscovered in 1732 and again in 1968, at which point they were removed.
+In 1541 the Privy Council ordered the demolishing of all of the shrines in York Diocese.
+William's shrines were taken apart and buried at Precentor's Court.
+Fragments of the shrines were discovered during the 18th through 20th centuries.
+The sarcophagus containing William's remains was rediscovered in 1732 and again in 1968.
 His remains are now held in a shrine in the crypt at York Minster.
 Parts of the shrines are now in the Yorkshire Museum.
-This is the only example of a saint's shrine in a museum collection in England.